mandar33/BI-LSTM-CRF-FC/README.md

 4) Please run the jupyter notebook UniLSTM-CRF.ipynb to train and test concepts and txt data for fully connected UNIDIR-LSTM-CRF.

 Evaluation code + command
 Please run pip install conlleval (credit: https://github.com/kaniblu/conlleval) to get F1 scores, Precision, Recall, Accuracy scores.
-The last code cell in each notebook shows how to extract that info to an output file
+The last code cell in each notebook shows how to extract that info to an output file and get the best F1 score.

-No Pretrained models
+No Pretrained models used

 Table of results

 ![ScoresFinal](https://user-images.githubusercontent.com/6293859/167307471-7439a42d-ce43-45b1-b90c-94697da3eaf1.PNG)